federicobond/pymercadopago/README.rst

 PyMercadoPago is user-friendly library to interact with the MercadoPago API.

-It's compatible with Python 2 and 3.
+It's compatible with both Python 2 and 3.

 To install it from PyPI, simply run::